Ella-Xue/Novel-ideas/README.md

 Name: Yi Xue.
 Student number: 20086419

-In this project there are some functions:
+In this project there are some functions:User can record and share the novels and authors the like in the app and manage them.

 github:https://github.com/Ella-Xue/Novel-ideas.git